AviatrixSystems/Docs/HowTos/controller_migration.rst

 .. important::

-  The **Migrate** button under Settings > Maintenance > Migration tab only migrates Controllers that were launched from AWS.
+  * The **Migrate** button under Settings > Maintenance > Migration tab only migrates Controllers that were launched from AWS.
 Controllers launched from Azure, GCP, or OCI need to be migrated manually, as shown below.
 To migrate a Controller that was launched from AWS, please see `this document <https://docs.aviatrix.com/HowTos/Migration_From_Marketplace.html>`_.
+  * To migrate to a BYOL license model, please contact your Aviatrix Sales Account Manager or email sales@aviatrix.com to acquire the appropriate BYOL license.
+Make sure you already have subscribed to the BYOL machine image.

 Prerequisites
 ^^^^^^^^^^^^^^^^^